Skip to content

 • if it converts thrown errors into responses, use _error.dart

-• if it belongs to one handler only, keep it inside that handler
+• if it belongs to one handler only, use defineHandler(...) or keep it inline

 Released under the MIT License.